apify/apify-docs/docs/actors/development/builds.md

 ---
 title: Builds
 description: Apify's conventions for actor build numbers.
-Learn to use a specific version of your actor in a run, understand actor lifecycle and manage cache.
+Learn to use a specific version of your actor in a run, understand an actor's lifecycle and manage its cache.
 paths:
     - actor/build
     - actor/development/build